13078326j/Tut12-Group2/Report.md

 14. Different departments will provide licence funding, as necessary.
 15. Internally, training is carried out without any additional costs.
 16. The project will follow the principles and criteria of team governance.
+17. Project servers arrive configured as expected.
+18. The correct number of handheld devices arrives without delays at the target delivery date.

 ### How Might We Statements